 17. Find some Peace and Quiet at the Arboretum Trompenburg

-Arboretum Trompenburg is a great place to get some peace and quiet.
-With over 150 acres of grounds, it’s perfect for a leisurely stroll with your friends or family.
+Arboretum Trompenburg is a great place to get some peace.
+With over 150 acres of grounds, it’s perfect for a stroll with friends or family.
 You’ll love taking pictures here because of the beautiful scenery.

-See Related: Best Things to do in Leiden, Netherlands
+See Related: Best Things to Do in Leiden

-Dapur Indonesia is a popular Indonesian restaurant in Rotterdam.
-They have a menu of authentic Indonesian dishes and a terrific brunch menu, which is available from 11 am to 3 pm on Sundays.
+Dapur Indonesia is a famous Indonesian restaurant in Rotterdam.
+They have a menu of authentic Indonesian dishes and a terrific brunch menu available from 11 am to 3 pm on Sundays.

-The food at Dapur Indonesia is tasty, but what makes this place so perfect for brunch is the atmosphere.
+The food at Dapur Indonesia is tasty, but the atmosphere makes this place perfect for brunch.
 It’s located in a beautiful old building that was once part of an industrial complex that includes the Het Scheepvaartmuseum (The Maritime Museum).

-When you’re there on a Sunday morning with your friends or family members (especially if it’s sunny outside), you’ll feel like you’ve stepped into some kind of shabby-chic dreamland!
+When you’re there on a Sunday morning with your friends or family (especially if it’s sunny outside), you’ll feel like you’ve stepped into some shabby-chic dreamland!

-With its cute tables set with pretty plates & glasses and walls adorned with art pieces from around the world, it’s truly a one-of-a-kind experience that will keep you coming back even if only for their amazing food.
+With its cute tables set with pretty plates & glasses and walls adorned with art pieces from around the world, it’s truly a one-of-a-kind experience that will keep you coming back, even if only for its fantastic food.

 19. Get Your Art Fix at Rotterdam’s Art Museums

-Rotterdam is home to a number of excellent art museums, including the Rotterdam Kunsthalle (Rotterdam Art Hall), Chabot Museum, and Netherlands Foto Museum (Netherlands Photo Museum).
+Rotterdam has several excellent art museums, including the Rotterdam Kunsthalle (Rotterdam Art Hall), Chabot Museum, and the Netherlands Foto Museum (Netherlands Photo Museum).

-The Rotterdam Kunsthalle is a modern but functional example of architecture, and also a modern art gallery.
-This stylish gallery opened in 1992 and offers a wide array of visual artists and cultures.
+The Rotterdam Kunsthalle is a modern but functional example of architecture and a contemporary art gallery.
+This stylish gallery opened in 1992 and offers various visual artists and cultures.

-The Chabot Museum is another great option for art lovers, exhibiting the work of Dutch painting artist and sculptor Henk Chabot.
+The Chabot Museum is another excellent option for art lovers, exhibiting the work of Dutch painting artist and sculptor Henk Chabot.
 The museum has been housed in a splendid white building since 1938.

 And finally, visitors interested in photography should be sure to check out The Netherlands Foto Museum (Nelsefotomuseum).

-This museum features an expansive set of historic photographs from a number of Dutch photographers.
-So whatever your interests, Rotterdam’s art museums are sure to have something for you.
+This museum features an expansive set of historical photographs from several Dutch photographers.
+So whatever your interests, Rotterdam’s art museums will have something for you.

 20. Admire the architecture of Hotel New York

-Hotel New York is a beautiful building located in the heart of Rotterdam that epitomizes this characteristic historic architecture.
+Hotel New York is a beautiful building in the heart of Rotterdam that epitomizes this historical architecture.
 The hotel was built in 1901 and designed by J.J.
 Stankard.

 Nowadays, it’s a luxury hotel that’s popular with both tourists and business travelers.
 Even if you’re not staying there, it’s worth admiring from the outside.
 The building is truly a work of art, and its location on the waterfront makes it even more special.

-21. Check out the historic Van Nelle Fabriek Factory
+21. Check out the historical Van Nelle Fabriek Factory

-Van Nelle Fabriek is an old factory that has been converted into a museum and event space.
+Van Nelle Fabriek is an old factory converted into a museum and event space.
 The Van Nelle Factory was once an effective plant that produced tea, tobacco, coffee, chewing gum, and rice.
-The antique industrial designs have survived and this has made it an attractive factory of the past.
+The antique industrial designs have survived, making it an attractive factory of the past.

 22. Catch a performance at the Schouwburgplein Square